custom-components/ble_monitor/README.md

     - mac: 'C4:3C:4D:6B:4F:F3'
 ```

+Deleting a device in the User Interface can be done by typing `-` in the `mac` field.

 #### mac

    (string)(Required) The `mac` option is used to identify your sensor device based on its mac-address.
 This allows you to define other additional options for this specific sensor device and/or to whitelist it with the `discovery` option.
-You can find the mac-address in the attributes of your sensor (`Developers Tools` --> `States`).
+You can find the MAC address in the attributes of your sensor (`Developers Tools` --> `States`).

 #### name